|

 an unpleasant, risky and messy operation.
 The beauty of a French

 Polished, Aged Burr Walnut surface makes it all worth while.
+I had toyed with the idea of building a

 completely new dashboard from pre-veneered wood but there were too many